Category 1 - PROFESSIONAL ATTENDANCES

 Subject to the exceptions in the paragraph below, for a valid "referral" to take place:

-(a) the referring optometrist must have turned his or her mind to the patient's need for referral and communicate relevant information about the patient to the specialist ophthalmologist or optometrist to whom the patient is referred (but this does not necessarily mean an attendance on the occasion of the referral);
+(a) the referring optometrist must have turned their mind to the patient's need for referral and communicate relevant information about the patient to the specialist ophthalmologist or optometrist to whom the patient is referred (but this does not necessarily mean an attendance on the occasion of the referral);

 (b) the instrument of referral must be in writing by way of a letter or note and must be signed and dated by the referring optometrist; and